 6. How Do I Get My Gig Mentioned??
 In the Nusic Top 3 etc?
 Email us your gig details at the latest by 10am Thursday (of the week pre your event) emphasising its Nottingham connections to NUSIC@leftlion.co.uk This is a ‘send-only’ email address you will not get a reply.
 With several weeks notice we can sometimes mention on the podcast too, as long as it naturally fits and doesn’t just sound like some lame advert plug, ideally their needs to be a reason, a ‘story’, something that makes the gig stand out e.g it’s your EP launch.

-8. Speaking of the ‘editorial court’ how do we know you’re fair and don’t just do what your sponsors/ supporters want? – Great question, it’s a classic challenge for any media output that is dependant on the support of others.
-It comes back to our ‘editorial court’.
-Any gig put on by say LeftLion or DHP gets the same scrutiny as any other, if in fact not more.
-Any track by a Confetti artist gets the same scrutiny for podcast selection as an artist from any other education establishement.
-If we end up playing musician who’s part of the Nusic team we will declare that on the show so you know, even the professionals aren’t this transparent!
+It comes back to our Editorial Court.
+Any gig put on by say LeftLion or DHP gets scrutinised at least as much as any other, in fact knowing perception can equal reality, gigs by supporters are scrutinised with extra intensity.
+Any track by a Confetti student gets as scrutinised for New Music Podcast selection as an artist from any other education establishment.
+If we end up playing a musician who’s part of the Nusic team we will declare that on the show so you know, even the professionals aren’t this transparent.
+Hear an example, twelve songs into this episode, of the New Music Podcast: http://www.nusic.org.uk/wordpress/nusic-new-music-podcast-178-234-tracklisting/

 9. Why do you focus on young musicians?
 The key word there is focus, we’re not totally exclusively about musicians under 25 but they are our focus, for a number of reasons: